-FIA_UAU_EXT.2.1 The TSF shall provide a local password-based authentication mechanism, and [selection: [assignment: other authentication mechanism(s)], no other authentication mechanism] to perform local administrative user authentication.
+FIA_UAU_EXT.2.1 The TSF shall provide a local [selection: password-based, SSH public key-based, certificate-based, [assignment: other authentication mechanism(s)]] authentication mechanism to perform local administrative user authentication.

 The assignment should be used to identify any additional local authentication mechanisms supported.
 Local authentication mechanisms are defined as those that occur through the local console; remote administrative sessions (and their associated authentication mechanisms) are specified in FTP_TRP.1/Admin.

 According to the application note for FMT_SMR.2, for distributed TOEs at least one TOE component has to support the authentication of Security Administrators according to FIA_UIA_EXT.1 and FIA_UAU_EXT.2 but not necessarily all TOE components.
-In case not all TOE components support this way of authentication for Security Administrators the TSS shall describe how Security Administrators are authenticated and identified.
+In case not all TOE components support this way of authentication for Security Administrators the TSS must describe how Security Administrators are authenticated and identified.

+SSH public key-based and certificate-based authentication mechanisms can only be selected when an appropriate cryptographic protocol is used to provide local administrative access.

 FIA_UAU.7 Protected Authentication Feedback